Get In Touch

 • Grade A: The highest level of cleanliness, equivalent to ISO 5.
 Used for high-risk operations like aseptic filling.

 • Grade B: Similar to ISO 5-7.
 Typically used for aseptic preparation and filling.
+This grade is important for the preparation and sterilization of medicines.

 • Grade C: Equivalent to ISO 7.
 Used for less critical processes.